 Counselling and Psychological Treatment

 Counselling may be an option for you if you wish to get help in overcoming your drug problem.
-It can also be helpful in obtaining a section 10 as it will show to the court that you have taken steps to resolve your issues to ensure that you don’t reoffend.
+It can also be helpful in obtaining a section 10 dismissal or conditional release order as it will show to the court that you have taken steps to resolve your issues to ensure that you don’t reoffend.
 In many cases, a counsellor or psychologist can provide a report to the court outlining your issues and how they can be treated or resolved.